 Caution: One of the major reasons that newer garbage disposals leak is that they are either installed incorrectly or they are damaged because they were dropped.

-Another problem that happens from time to time is that something large or difficult to grind gets stuck in the disposal and causes it damage that results in a leak.
+Another problem that happens from time to time is that something large or difficult to grind gets stuck in the disposal and causes damage that results in a leak.
 The best way to avoid this is to look carefully at the manufacturer’s directions regarding just what you can safely grind with that type of motor or assembly.

-One family who had just purchased a new home found this out when they developed a leak after a few months because they were used to using a heavy duty model at their old house and the new model that came with the house that they bought was not as strong.
+One family who had just purchased a new home found this out when they developed a leak after a few months because they were used to using a heavy-duty model at their old house and the new model that came with the house that they bought was not as strong.
 So they cleared their plates like they normally would and ended up with some damage.
 If you just make a point of knowing what is okay and what isn’t, you will save time and money.

+Water then backs up into your sink, making it possible for an aging disposal to start to leak.
+You might also see leaks from where the drain pipe leads into the disposal.
 To avoid this, it is a good idea to remove all fats, oils, and grease from your plates and not let them go down the sink.
 Your disposal will chew most items up, but these types of waste will not be that affected.

-In most cases to check your connection to your drain pipe, you can open the cupboard under the sink and examine where the pipe leads into the disposal.
+In most cases to check your connection to your drainpipe, you can open the cupboard under the sink and examine where the pipe leads into the disposal.
 It helps to do this on a regular basis to ensure that you do not have drops of water coming from where the two pieces join.

-If you do have your pipes backup and you do not have a leak in your garbage disposal, it is a good idea to fix the problem right away so that you do not risk damaging your disposal unit by having water potentially sit in it for extended periods of time.
+If you do have your pipes back up and you do not have a leak in your garbage disposal, it is a good idea to fix the problem right away so that you do not risk damaging your disposal unit by having water potentially sit in it for extended periods of time.
 Hiring a plumber can also help here because they are able to efficiently locate the source of the blockage and repair it right away.

 As garbage disposals age, they are subject to the same type of wear and tear as other appliances.
 Inexpensive models may end up having blades and parts that will wear out more rapidly, and the housing for the unit can become cracked if it is exposed to abuse or stress.

-To avoid cracks, one suggestion is to keep the space under your sink near the disposal free from any garbage can or recyclable container that isn’t plastic.
+- To avoid cracks, one suggestion is to keep the space under your sink near the disposal free from any garbage can or recyclable container that isn’t plastic.
 Even if the container is plastic, it helps if you do not fill it or wedge it in tightly next to the disposal housing.

-Checking for cracks normally just requires using a flashlight and a cleaning rag.
+- Checking for cracks normally just requires using a flashlight and a cleaning rag.
 You can wipe the housing with the rag and feel for cracks as you visually inspect it.

-Garbage disposals are a very well-used appliance in most households.
+- Garbage disposals are a very well-used appliance in most households.
 Following the usage guidelines for each manufacturer, keeping them free from fat, oil, and grease, and making certain that they are not failing due to cracks can extend their life and make your life better.